ansonlowzf/sinno-nextmui5/posts/what-is-sintered-stone.md

 - Stain-resistance (0.02% water absorption rate)
 - Zero maintenance (No sealant or polish needed)

+## Is there a better solution to cover up the UV light weakness?

-The sintered stone was invented around 2012 (to be confirmed, no information available yet) to provide an even better solution.
+The sintered stone was invented around 2012 (to be confirmed, no information available yet.
+We see Dekton by Cosentino promote sintered on the year) to provide a better solution.

-Sintered stone has all the quartz stone benefits shown above but with higher heat resistance up to 300°C.
+Sintered stone has all the quartz stone advantages above but with higher heat resistance up to 300°C.

 It's invulnerable to sunlight (UV Ray) and can use for outdoor purposes like porcelain tiles we often use.

-Since it looks like porcelain and some manufacturing technologies are overlapping, people often called it porcelain slab.
-Some companies called it an ultra-compact stone or compact stone.
+Since it looks like porcelain and some manufacturing technologies are overlapping, people often call it porcelain slab.
+Some companies call it an ultra-compact stone or compact stone.

+We name it Moca Compact stone [link]

-Is the sintered stone the perfect stone solution for home improvement applications?
+## Is the sintered stone the perfect stone solution?

-Still, the sintered stone has its disadvantages.
+Still, the sintered stone has a disadvantage.

+It is too hard.

-The main concern of using sintered stone is crackable if hit by a heavy item fall from a 4 feet height, unlike quartz stone which is just dent or chip-off and still repairable.
-Repairing cracked sintered stone is very expensive.
+The main concern of using sintered stone is crackable if hit by a heavy item fall from a 4 feet height, unlike quartz stone which is just dent or scratch which still repairable.

+There is no way to repair a cracked sintered stone.
+Even glue it back, and you can still see the glue line very obvious.

+## Conclusion

 Shall you use quartz stone or sintered stone?

 For the indoor kitchen, there is no good or bad using quartz stone or sintered stone.

 Both stone materials eliminate 98% of your hassle using as a kitchen top.
-Choose the one your home chef like the most.
-It'll increase the happiness of cooking in the kitchen.
+You should choose the colours, shades, textures, and finishes you like the most for your kitchen top.

+For outdoor purposes, go sintered stone.